gaxmann/suhr/_archive/kivy-prototype/README_prototype.md

 # Kivy Prototype – Historical Reference

-**This is an archived prototype from 2025 (v2.0.0-alpha.0.1) and is NOT part of the current Sun Clock.**
+**This is an archived PROTOTYPE from 2025 (v2.0.0-alpha.0.1) and is NOT part of the current Sun Clock.**

 ## What is this?